sxcdennis/Linux-Guides/README.md

 # Linux-Guides

-These are some guides for linux (mainly in centOS & RHEL)
+These are some guides for Linux (mainly in centOS & RHEL)

 # Table of Contents
 - [Configuring & Installing KVM on CentOS 7.0 ](https://github.com/sxcdennis/Linux-Guides/blob/master/Configuring%20%26%20Installing%20KVM%20on%20CentOS%207.md "Configuring & Installing KVM on CentOS 7.0 ")